He cut a pathetic picture; helplessness was written all over him.

 He says poverty has further worsened his case, as he can’t afford to eat good food, buy drugs or receive medical attention.

-He cannot even afford good clothes or the good things of life, he says, adding that virtually all the property in his residence was acquired in the 1970s and changing them has become a mission impossible.
+good things of life, he says, adding that virtually all the property in

 “Even the best clothes in my wardrobe were bought in 1984 when I made some reasonable money working with Daily Times Newspaper as an Advert Representative in Enugu.
 Since then, to buy even pant na war,” he stated.